kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Reporting the matter to the police in Madrid

 - With the help of my friend I make a proper denuncia to the police in Madrid.
+- Inma tells me of some unusual events online at her home.
 - The report goes well, although I am finding it very difficult to think straight, and my friend's translations and the consequent additions to the denuncia documents are not quite right.

     - [Denuncia page 1](../../../content/documents/evidence/Madrid%201.JPG).